Yufka | Turkish Unleavened Flatbread

 What is the shelf life of Yufka flatbread?

 Yufka can be stored for a while as it does not have any ingredients with lower shelf life.
-We can leave it in room temperature for a day or two or can freeze it for up to 2 weeks.
+We can leave it at room temperature for a day or two or can freeze it for up to 2 weeks.

 How to reheat yufka?

 Yufka can become hard and brittle if not used immediately.
-We can spray some water and then reheat it in the griddle for few seconds before serving.
+We can spray some water and then reheat it in the griddle for a few seconds before serving.

 What can we make with Yufka?

-Is yufka and phyllo the same?
+Are yufka and phyllo the same?

 More Turkish Recipes